Procedure of Company Registration in Bangladesh 2026

 • Form IX: Consent to act as director (with TIN/NID/passport copies).

-• Form XII: Particulars of directors/managing agents.
+• Form XII: Particulars of directors/managing

 • Subscriber sheet: Shareholder details (passport/NID for foreigners/locals, address, shares subscribed).